Salem Parkway (North Carolina): Brief Greensboro extension

-In February 2008, I-40 was rerouted onto new freeway south of most of Greensboro, becoming part of the Greensboro Urban Loop.
-The old route closer to central Greensboro became an extension of I-40 Business, with a 6 mi hidden concurrency along I-40/US 421, between exits 206 and 212.
-This extended the route 20 mi, ending at a new terminus with I-85/I-40, near McLeansville.
+In February 2008, I-40 was rerouted south of most of the Greensboro city limits, forming the south stretch of Greensboro Urban Loop.
+The previous route, which went miles south of downtown Greensboro, became the extension of I-40 Business.
+This also included the 6 mi hidden concurrency along I-40/US 421, between exits 206 and 212.
+This extended the route 20 mi, ending at a new terminus with I-85/I-40, in the vicinity of McLeansville.

-However, NCDOT officials received many complaints by local residents and motorists on the confusion between the new I-40 and I-40 Business.
-Another issue was that funding for construction and repairs on the old route was slashed since it was no longer designated as an Interstate (Interstate business routes are not officially part of the Interstate Highway System) On September 12, 2008, with permission from the FHWA, I-40 was moved back to its old route through Greensboro, decommissioning Business 40.
+However, NCDOT officials received several complaints from residents and motorists about the confusion between the new I-40 and I-40 Business.
+Another issue was that funding for future construction and repairs on the old route was slashed since it was no longer designated as a primary Interstate.
+On September 12, 2008, with permission from the FHWA, I-40 was moved back to its old route through Greensboro, decommissioning Business 40.